koriaf/parks-bce-integration-bookable-things/api_overview.rst

 Configuration endpoint
 ----------------------

-With the correct api key or cookies returns base information about the current auth.
+With the correct API token or cookies, returns base information about the current auth.

 .. http:get:: /conf/

-"role" can be "admin" or "guide" or "agent" (guide is applicable for CTO and agent for retail, these 2 kinds of users are the same from the permissions perspective)
+"role" can be "admin", "guide" or "agent" (guide is applicable for CTO and agent for retail, these 2 kinds of users are the same from the permissions perspective)

 Response example::